-RAS will be presenting a FREE Conference Organizers Workshop during ICRA 2018.
-The workshop will take place on Tuesday, 22 May from 10:00-12:30 in room M9 at the Brisbane Convention Center in Brisbane, Australia.
-Lunch to be provided.
+RAS will be presenting a FREE Conference Organizers Workshop during the IEEE International Conference on Robotics & Automation (ICRA 20199).
+The workshop will take place on Tuesday, 21 May from 13:30-16:30 in room 522a at the Palais des congrès de Montréal, Montreal, Canada.

 1. Welcome and Opening Remarks – Torsten Kroeger

 2. Conference Committee Roles and Responsibilities – Torsten Kroeger/ Karinne Ramirez Amaro